 Jerkass: Among the biggest ones in the anime, although she gets a slight moment of redemption when she dumps Makoto in Episode 11, after hearing about his public rejection of Sekai and realizing that he has changed dramatically from the person that she fell in love with.

 Jerk with a Heart of Gold: In the visual novel.
 Much of her behavior is implied to be the result of her Girl Posse egging her on and her family's problems, and she positively melts around Makoto and will do just about anything he asks her to (including stopping the others from bullying a classmate).

-Loving a Shadow: Makoto was a nicer guy back in junior high, and Otome is still in love with that guy.
+Loving a Shadow: Makoto was a nicer guy back in junior high, and Otome is still in love with that guy who no londer exists.
 Eventually she is forced to see that the person she fell in love with and the person in front of her now aren't the same anymore.

 Third-Option Love Interest: In the visual novel, it's possible to end up with her.
 She's set up to be a literal third option, as her route only appears late-game, after Makoto gets so fed up with Kotonoha and Sekai fighting over him that he rejects them both publicly.